1Zpresso Q2 $45 vs Silvia $800 — Cheap Tool Wins 2026?

 If you're comparing these two, you're building your first espresso rig.
 Here's what to actually buy depending on budget:

-- 1Zpresso Q2 ($45) + AeroPress ($40) = concentrated coffee that's espresso-adjacent, not true espresso but legitimate
+- 1Zpresso Q2 ($45) + AeroPress ($40) = concentrated coffee that's espresso-adjacent, not true espresso but legitimate.
+For AeroPress recipes and accessories, see our best AeroPress accessories guide.

 - 1Zpresso JX-Pro ($170) + Breville Bambino ($250-300) = true espresso, automatic steam wand, fastest learning curve for beginners

 - 1Zpresso JX-Pro ($170) + Rancilio Silvia ($800) = cafe-quality shots, manual steam, steeper learning curve but worth it.
 Budget another $80 for a PID mod.
+You'll also want a precision scale ($50-60) to dial in your shots properly.

 - Baratza Sette 270Wi ($450) + Rancilio Silvia ($800) = the setup serious home baristas keep for years, built-in scale on the grinder removes one variable